Open-ET/flux-data-qaqc/docs/source/tutorial.rst

 Energy balance corrections
 --------------------------

-``flux-data-qaqc`` provides routines that adjust turbulent heat fluxes (latent and sensible) to improve surface energy balance closure of eddy covariance flux station data.
+``flux-data-qaqc`` provides routines that adjust surface energy balance fluxes to improve energy balance closure of eddy covariance flux station data.
 These routines ultimately result in a corrected daily and monthly time series of latent energy, sensible heat, and evapotranspiration with the option to gap-fill days in corrected ET with ET calculated from gridMET reference ET and fraction of reference ET.

 There are two methods currently implemented:

 * Energy Balance Ratio method (default), modified from the `FLUXNET method <https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/data-processing/>`__
 * Bowen Ratio approach (forces closure)
+* Multiple least squares regression
+  - user defines LHS and RHS from :math:`LE`, :math:`H`, :math:`Rn`, and :math:`G`,

-Detailed descriptions of both methods including ET gap-filling methods can be found in the online documentation :ref:`Closure Methodologies` page.
+Detailed descriptions of methods including daily ET gap-filling methods can be found in the online documentation :ref:`Closure Methodologies` page.
 A few important notes on the API of these methods and other hydro-climatic statistical variables that are calculated are shown